yeniHan/Chat-Room-personal-work-/README.md

    <br/><br/><br/>

 PS.
-The used dialogue is the part of the script of the season 01 episode 03 of "The Big Bang Theory".
+The used dialogue is a part of the script of the season 01 episode 03 of "The Big Bang Theory".